pCaria/FileManager.py/README.md

 A python program that checks your download directory and organizes it into folders accordingly with the file extension.

 IMPORTANT:

-In source_dir, you must add the path to your download directory.
+The only thing you must do to make this program work is change the source_dir, at the beginning of the code, to the path of your download folder.

-Inside your download directory, four folders must be created with the names "Images", "Videos", "Audios" and "Documents".
+In the code, you will find: source_dir = "H:\Downloads".
+Replace the "H\Downloads" with the path of the directory you want to organize, usually the download folder.